PGPHarvard/FAQ/learn_more.md

    * Currently, our genomes are produced by Complete Genomics.
 Technical details about their raw data files are here: http://www.completegenomics.com/customer-support/documentation/100357139-2/
    * We share a genome's raw "sequence" data (variant and coverage information).
 Large technical files might not be in the initial release.
 If/when we do make additional files public, you'll have access to these by virtue of knowing your participant ID.

-## Can the Harvard PGP help with my Health Problems?
+## Can the Harvard PGP help with my health problems?
 We deeply appreciate how willing our participants are to publicly share their genetic data.
 Often participants have become interested in this mission as a result their own genetic disease, and together they are building valuable public data for understanding our genomes.

 Unfortunately, our project does not provide medical testing.
 If you need genetic testing for a suspected genetic disorder you must receive clinical genetic testing through your physician.
 Our project is regrettably unable to assist individuals in determining the causes of their personal genetic diseases.